coranstow/cp-kafka-local-examples/Multi-K8s-Stretch/readme.md

 2. Deploy Confluent Platform to `cluster-0` using the Helm charts at https://github.com/confluentinc/cp-helm-charts.

 I don't think the Confluent Operator will support what we're trying to do here, so we'll use Helm for the installation instead of the Confluent Operator.

+Note also that there will be an outage for Zookeeper during this process, at least at the point that the StatefulSet rolling restarts to apply the final Zookeeper Hierarchical Quorums setttings.
+It _might_ be possible to avoid an outage by setting the StatefulSet restart policy to onDelete and manually deleting pods in turn and waiting for ZooKeeper to stabilise between deletes.

 ## Process